J-A-M-M-S/gitLit/README.md

 - THEN I am given the option to login or sign up

 - WHEN I login
-- THEN I am given the option of 4 pages
+- THEN I am given the option of 3 pages

-- WHEN I want to search by ingredients
+- WHEN I want to see my profile and favorite drinks
-- THEN I can enter what I have
+- THEN I can view that info on my Profile page

-- WHEN I click submit
-- THEN I am given a list of possible cocktails

 - WHEN I choose the cocktail I want
 - THEN I am given the recipe and photo